What is the Paleo diet?

 Can the Paleo Diet be followed as a long-term diet plan?

 When something makes you feel better, it is tempting to stick to the same, safe formula.
 However, the Paleo Diet is a restrictive diet, and variety is the key to a healthy, happy gut.
-Although processed foods and harmful oils deliver nothing but a digestive burden, there is a nutritional value to some of the excluded food groups, like legumes and dairy.
+Although processed foods and harmful oils deliver nothing but a digestive burden, there is a nutritional benefit to some of the excluded food groups, like legumes and dairy.
 This is especially true for women.

 But this is not just a ‘woman’s problem’.
 Carbohydrates are important for maintaining healthy gut flora in both men and women.
 This is because some types of starch do not get broken down and absorbed in the small intestine, and travel to the large intestine intact.
 These are called Resistant Starches, since they ‘resist’ digestion.
 Once in the large intestine, resistant starch provides food for ‘good’ bacteria, strengthening the gut wall and reducing inflammation.
 Resistant starch is found in legumes, whole grains, starchy vegetables and cooked then cooled rice and potatoes.